xingxinggeng/summer_research_weeklyProgress/clcNet_getWeights/README.md

 th loadData.lua
 ```

-### Please notice that there are two models clcNet-A and clcNet-B. In weights_A file, there is a model structure and lst and 20th layer weights that are converted from clcNet-A. Please check them to make sure that the formula is correct.
+### Please notice that there are two models clcNet-A and clcNet-B. In weights_A file, there is a model structure and 1st and 20th layer weights that are converted from clcNet-A. Please check them to make sure that the formula is correct.
 Then in order to convert all weights, please modify loadData.lua accordingly!